 I went to bed early and woke up the following morning – Thanksgiving Day – in full tourist mode.
 My goal was to visit downtown Honolulu, and I was pleased to learn that the bus stop near my hotel was for a route that passed directly through downtown.

 My first stop that day: Iolani Palace.
 Hawaii is the only U.S. state to have a royal palace, and its state rooms are open to tourists six days a week from 9 a.m. to 4 p.m. (closed Sundays and on select holidays).
-The former residence of King Kamehameha III and Queen Lili’uokalani, it was built in 1879 for the rulers of the Kingdom of Hawaii, and functioned as such briefly.
-In 1893, the monarchy was overthrown and Iolani Palace functioned as the provisional capitol building, until the monstrous eyesore that now functions as the capitol was erected immediately behind the palace in 1969.
+The former residence of King Kamehameha III and Queen Lili’uokalani, it was built in 1879 for the rulers of the Kingdom of Hawaii, and briefly functioned as such.
+In 1893, the monarchy was overthrown and Iolani Palace doubled as the provisional capitol building, until the monstrous eyesore that now functions as the capitol was erected immediately behind the palace in 1969.

 I enjoyed an unexpected holiday music concert on the green in front of Iolani Palace – yes, it featured a hula dancer – and then continued my self-guided tour of greater downtown.
 I first walked to Aloha Tower Marketplace, an open-air shopping mall near the cruise ship harbor.
 As it was Thanksgiving, the mall was all but deserted, although I was still able to part with some hard-earned greenbacks for the photo op below.